coredns/coredns.io/content/plugins/secondary.md

 *  `transfer from` specifies from which **ADDRESS** to fetch the zone.
 It can be specified multiple times; if one does not work, another will be tried.
 Transferring this zone outwards again can be done by enabling the *transfer* plugin.

+*  `catalog` treats the transferred zone as an RFC 9432 catalog zone.
+After each successful catalog transfer, CoreDNS adds and removes the catalog member zones and transfers those member zones from the same primary servers.

 *  `fallthrough` If a query for a record in the zone results in NXDOMAIN, the query will be passed to the next plugin in the chain.
 If **[ZONES...]** are listed, then only queries for those zones